 Renting a scooter

 You should rent a bike from a reliable company or guesthouse.
 Yes, as you walk down the street locals will ask you one hundred times if you would like to rent a bike.
-I would not go with that option, many if not all of the guest houses have bikes you can rent.
+I would not go with that option, many if not all of the guesthouses have bikes you can rent.

-One of our fellow travelers rented from someone on the street and had an amazing time but when they went to bring the bike back the local tried to get even more money out of them because of some small scratches that were on the bike.
+One of our fellow travelers rented from someone on the street and had an amazing time but when they went to bring the bike back the locals tried to get even more money out of them because of some small scratches that were on the bike.

 Always wear a helmet, this should be no exception.
 Sometimes it isn’t your skills in question, but that of everyone else on the road.
-It’s better to be smart and safe then to end up a vegetable.
+It’s better to be smart and safe than to end up a vegetable.

 You should plan out your trip first.
 You can pick up a local map at any travel office in the town you are staying in.
 This will save you time while you’re scooting around looking at things.

-Make sure you review the local laws, check to see if there’s any one way streets, bike only streets or even if the roads end or maybe turn to dirt.
+Make sure you review the local laws, check to see if there’s any one-way streets, bike-only streets or even if the roads end or maybe turn to dirt.

-We always pick out land marks that help us plan our route.
+We always pick out landmarks that help us plan our route.
 Turn left at the huge statue, ride for 45 minutes and then the rice field should be on your right side.
-Picking out landmarks helps you from having an O-shit moment mid trip.
+Picking out landmarks helps you from having an O-shit moment mid-trip.

 Never a good thing when you need to turn but have ten other scooters right behind you.